 Where to stay: Sandoway is a charming beachside hotel, ideally located right next to the beach with a lovely pool.
 Alternatively, there are a number of relatively cheap beach villas or rooms alongside the beach- give one of our Myanmar experts a call to chat about the options.

-If you’d like more information on any of the beaches mentioned, do get in touch on 020 3411 2560 or via email.
-If you wanted to see some example itineraries for a Southeast Asian holiday, do have a look at our website.
+If you’d like more information on any of the beaches mentioned or think we’re missing any remote beaches of Southeast Asia, do get in touch on 020 3411 2560 or via email.
+If you want to see some example itineraries for a Southeast Asian holiday, do have a look at our website.
 Do note they are just a starting point; all our trips are tailor-made so can be tweaked exactly to match your preferences.